FAQs for Plastic Surgery

 A consultation is your chance to find out what we can do for you and our chance to learn as much as we can about your situation.
 We will start by having you fill out some basic forms, taking a health history, and discussing the kind of work you have in mind.
 You will then meet Dr. J and discuss the work you’re thinking about, what the procedure(s) involves, and the kinds of outcomes that are likely in your situation.
 He will also talk about any tests that may need to be done prior to performing the procedure.

-Dr. J strongly believes in clear and honest communication with clients.
+Dr. J strongly believes in clear and honest communication with patients.
 It’s important for many reasons, but studies have also shown that patients tend to be much happier with their procedures when they have accurate information about the ultimate outcomes of plastic surgeries.
 By the end of the meeting, all parties should have enough information to make a decision about whether or not going ahead with a procedure is likely to make sense.

 Shortly afterward, you will hear from our coordinator who will be able to provide specific information both on Dr. J’s appraisal of your situation as well as costs and, if needed, financing.
 If you need more time afterward to consider if you want to go forward, we are happy to give you as much time as you need.